Miracle at the Meadowlands: The Giants' possession

 Since the rule to allow quarterbacks to simply kneel would not take effect until 1987, Pisarcik took the snap on first down and rolled on the ground (a common play for quarterbacks in the pre-kneel era).
 Eagles middle linebacker Bill Bergey charged into Giants' center Jim Clack, knocking him backward into Pisarcik in a desperate attempt to force a fumble.
 Since defensive players usually are not blocked in this situation, they usually in turn do not rush.
 Offensive players consider any breach of this tacit agreement as a provocation, particularly linemen whose job it is to protect the quarterback, and fights between angry linemen and the opposition were not uncommon.

 Gibson did not want to expose his quarterback to further risk of injury, nor did he want to risk his players being fined for violating the NFL's rules against fighting.
 Most importantly, the last thing he wanted was for his team to get a penalty, which could stop the clock and require getting another first down to secure the win.
 Gibson also personally despised the kneeling play, considering it unsporting and somewhat dishonorable (a view popular among a lot of coaches of the period).
 Also, given that the play clock at the time was only thirty seconds (as it would remain through the 1987 season), a play had to be run.
 So, on second down he called "65 Power-Up," a standard play which called for Csonka to take a handoff and run up the middle.
+He then proceeded to do so, for a gain of 11 yards, and Gibson called the same play again.

 In the huddle, the Giants were incredulous when the call came in.
 "Don't give me the ball," begged Csonka.
 Other players asked Pisarcik to change the play, but he demurred.
 Gibson had berated him for changing a play the week before and threatened to have him waived if he ever did so again.
 Gibson did not take the time to explain his decision to Pisarcik.
 As a result, the rest of the offense simply viewed Gibson's call as a power trip.
 Because he was a second-year starting quarterback who still had not totally proven himself, in the era before free agency, Pisarcik lacked the stature to prevail in this kind of dispute.
 Csonka claims that, as he walked away from the huddle, he told Pisarcik he would not take the ball if he went through with it.
 However, it is not known whether Pisarcik heard him.